-When it's party time, simply build your snow cones.
+When it's party time, all you need to do is build your snow cones.
 It takes just a few minutes and the taste fits perfectly with the show's fire and ice theme.

 Make the Syrup

-- Remove from heat and stir in the liquor.
+Remove from the heat and stir in the cinnamon whiskey liqueur.

 Creating Shaved Ice at Home

 Shaved ice machines are your best option for making an authentic snow cone at home.
 There are a variety of models available, from inexpensive manual shavers to high-powered machines.
-Yet, if you don't have a machine you can still make snow cones at home.
+Yet, if you don't have a machine you can still make snow cones.